dotnet/csharplang/proposals/dictionary-expressions.md

 Dictionary<int, string> map1 = [pair1, pair2]; // ?
 ```

-Resolution: TBD.
-Working group recommendation: Only allow `KeyValuePair<,>` for now.
-Do not do anything with tuples and/or other deconstructible types.
-This is also something that could be relaxed later if there is sufficient motivation.
+Resolution: While cute, these capabilities are not needed for core scenarios to work.
+They also raise concerns about where to draw the line wrt to what is the dictionary space and what is not.
+As such, we will only allow `KeyValuePair<,>` for now.
+And we will not do anything with tuples and/or other deconstructible types.
+This is also something that could be relaxed in the future if there is sufficient feedback and motivation to warrant it.
+This design space is withdrawn from dictionary expressions.

+### Question: Semantics when a type implements the *dictionary type* shape in multiple ways.

+What are the rules when types have multiple indexers and multiple impls of `IEnumerable<KVP<,>>`?

+This concern already exists with *collection types*.
+For those types, the rule is that we must have an *element type* as per the existing language rules.
+This follows for *dictionary types*, along with the rule that there must be a corresponding indexer for this *element type*.
+If those hold, the type can be used as a *dictionary type*.
+If these don't hold, it cannot be.

+## Open Questions

 ### Question: Types that support both collection and dictionary initialization